 How to Avoid these Scams

-The #1 best way to avoid these scams is to be wary of any person who initiates contact with you.
+The very best way to avoid these types of tourist scams in China is to be wary of any person who initiates contact with you.
 Chinese people are generally very introverted people and such genuine contact isn’t normal.
 I’m not saying to avoid the locals, just be on guard if an overly-friendly person approaches you.